 If you are arriving or leaving with LESS than 5 firearms for shooting a National or International shooting competition, then you do not need to fill in or send this form to MFAT.
 (Details can be found HERE)

 (Bulk Imports or Exports of MORE than 5 Firearms still need the MFAT form filled out).

 International shooters still need to a copy of the Import Permit you obtain from your own country.
 In the case of Australia we know this to be the B709a, to be able to re-import the firearms back into your OWN Country.

-- MFAT Export of Strategic Goods Single Use Form (Updated May 2019) **Doesn’t work
+- MFAT Export of Strategic Goods Duel Use Form (Updated May 2019)

 Changes in exportation laws now require approval for you to export your firearms (to yourself).
 You need to complete the form highlighted and include with it a copy of the Import Permit you obtain from your own country.
 In the case of Australia we know this to be the B709a.